12grapes/data-science-challenge-inhouse/README.md

 * What kind of challenges do you see to build classifier that would predict these dimensions in general?
 * What are pros and cons of building these classifier?

-In repo you will find a link to example of json file of data that we scrape from linkedin as well as Notebook with data.
+In repo you will find a link to example of json file of data that we scrape from linkedin.
+Here is a link to [Notebook](https://jupyter.bunch.ai/notebooks/Data%20Science%20challenge%20in%20house/Data.ipynb) with data.

 #### Expected result